AlexSp3/Basenumber.js/README.md

 Base.Ln10    // '2.3025850929940456840179914546843642...'
 ```
 ## Can I contribute?
 Of course you can!
 Contributers are necessary for mantaining and improve the library.
-If you want to contribute, do not hesitate to make a [pull request](https://github.com/AlexSp3/Basenumber.js/pulls).
-If you need some information on how to contribute on a Github project, [this](https://gist.github.com/MarcDiethelm/7303312) reading might be useful.
+If you want to contribute, do not hesitate to make a [**pull request**](https://github.com/AlexSp3/Basenumber.js/pulls).
+If you need some information on how to contribute on a Github project, [**this reading**](https://gist.github.com/MarcDiethelm/7303312)  might be useful.
 ## Website
 ### [https://alexsp3.github.io/Basenumber.js](https://alexsp3.github.io/Basenumber.js)